-The Rome City Police Department is looking for a 29 year old male on allegations of domestic abuse, as part of this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
+The Utica Police Department is looking for a 29-year-old male on allegations of domestic abuse, as part of this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
 Crime Stoppers is a non-profit that accepts anonymous tips on crime in local neighborhoods.

 WIBX 950AM Announces New Addition to Its Morning Show